l-jdavies/100_days_of_code/log.md

 ## Day 93, Sept 1, 2020
 Lots of touch typing drills and read through RB170 lesson 1.
 Typing is too slow to take notes at the moment.

+## Day 94, Sept 2, 2020
+Typing and lots of theory, read lesson 2 from 170 and chapters for this week's Linux study group.